-a.
+- a.
 On January 10, 2024, the Corporation enter into a business and capital alliance agreement with Lee Chang Yung Group International Pte.
-Ltd. (a related party in substance) and Nippon Denkai, Ltd. As part of the business alliance, the Corporation and Nippon Denkai, Ltd. entered into a technology license agreement, in which the Corporation has agreed to pay royalty payments to Nippon Denkai, Ltd. upon completion of its provision of technology. b.
+Ltd. (a related party in substance) and Nippon Denkai, Ltd. As part of the business alliance, the Corporation and Nippon Denkai, Ltd. entered into a technology license agreement, in which the Corporation has agreed to pay royalty payments to Nippon Denkai, Ltd. upon completion of its provision of technology. - b.
 On February 15, 2023, the president of the ROC announced the amendments to the "Climate Change Response Act", which added the provision of carbon fee collection.
-Subsequently, on April 29, 2024, the Ministry of Environment announced the draft "Regulations Governing the Collection of Carbon Fees", "Regulations for Administration of Voluntary Reduction Plans" and "Designated Greenhouse Gas Reduction Goal for Entities Subject to Carbon Fees".
-According to the draft "Regulations Governing the Collection of Carbon Fees", companies belonging to the power generation industry and large-scale operators in the manufacturing industry, with total annual greenhouse gas emissions generated by direct emissions and indirect emissions that occur through the use of purchased electricity exceeding 25,000 metric tons of carbon dioxide equivalent (tCO2e), shall pay carbon fees if their plants are the emission sources subject to inventory, registration and inspection as announced by the Ministry of Environment.
+Subsequently, the Ministry of Environment announced the "Regulations Governing the Collection of Carbon Fees", "Regulations for Administration of Voluntary Reduction Plans" and "Designated Greenhouse Gas Reduction Goal for Entities Subject to Carbon Fees" on August 29, 2024 and the carbon fee rate on October 21, 2024.
+The fees will be levied starting from January 1, 2025.